-DPAA’s response was a directive to the Foundation to use the legal system to obtain information.
+DPAA’s response was basically an open invitation to continue to file more lawsuits.
 The directive concluded: “DPAA cannot provide special treatment to any one person or organization”, despite providing multiple millions of dollars to other organizations.

 The Freedom of Information Act requires government agencies to provide information within 20 business days of the request.
 FOIA requests by the Foundation often requires DPAA two to three YEARS to process.